allinurl/goaccess/README.md

     $ sudo apt-get update
     $ sudo apt-get install goaccess

-***Important*** If APT complains about the public key not being available, "signatures couldn't be verified because the public key is not available", please download the new key.
+***Important*** If APT complains about the public key not being available, "signatures couldn't be verified because the public key is not available", please re-download the key.

 ### Fedora ###